EricRovell/vector/README.md

 		<code>.distanceSq(x: Input | number, y?: number, z?: number): number</code>
 	</summary>

-Calculates the squared Euclidian distance between the vector and another valid vector input, considering a point as a vector.
+Calculates the squared Euclidean distance between the vector and another valid vector input, considering a point as a vector.
-Slighty more efficient to calculate, useful to comparing.
+Slightly more efficient to calculate, useful to comparing.

 ```js
 vector(1, 2, 3).distanceSq(4, 5, 6) // -> 27